 By now you’ve heard news of possible treatments.
 Chloroquine or Hydroxychloroquine are being studied and show some promise in small trials on a handful of people.
 These meds are not approved yet and are far from proven.
 But most relevant, they aren’t even available.
 No pharmacies have any left so we cannot prescribe these medications.
 We can’t get them either.
 And there may be better options on the way, with some anti-viral meds being studied.

-Vaccines are at least a year away, maybe two.
-We can't make any present decisions based on future vaccines.
+Vaccines are at least a year away.
+We can’t make any present decisions based on future vaccines.
 But we are thankful for the scientists dedicated to finding those solutions.

 Every family is affected, from worried moms and hungry children, to business owners losing a lifetime of sacrifice.
 Each life makes a difference and each person matters.